HITECHCRIME/HC_SG118_Inner_State/README.md

 in self-doubts got me nulled and aphaty aligned too many pathways in my mind alight yeah

+x
+so i'm seeing light

 TOO MANY pathways in my mind alight
 THEM DIRE TIMES EVADED DAY FOR NIGHT
-SOLEMNLY DEFINED MY OWN RIGHTS

-inner states against outer space lies
+SOLEMNLY DECLINED MY OWN RIGHTS inner states ever against meat space lies

-turned into true form inside to an old soul cons(die) let me tell you despite your humble tries this ain't as easy as this flow aye, not your fault most scenarios will crumble and fold moment arrives, i catch a glimpse, causes undefined but you'll feel like newly born child every single time an idea comes up spike
+turned into a true form inside to an old soul i dieeed let me tell your humble tries not your fault this ain't as easy as this flow moment arrives, i catch a glimpse, most scenarios will crumble and fold causes undefined but you'll feel like newly born child every single time an idea comes up spike